beverlynelson/omr_review/readme.md

 * Don't go it alone: @Rubyfriends if you choose to do this, pair up with a more seasoned ruby dev in the group to help you out.
 If you hit a glitch or if there is something you need explained in depth seek us out.
 There are several places that something could go wrong and I don't want you to be frustrated.
 Reach out and ask.

 * Timeframe: Total time for me was about 4 hours and I just coded while the video played, I skipped some of the ends of the videos especially at the intro but they would be good for beginners to listen to if you choose to do this.
 One month should be sufficient to follow along.
 Railsbridge is usually finished over the course of 1 evening and 1 day so a month is doable.

+* No Limit: One plus is that it's not recurring and you are not limited to the one month to complete the course.
+If it takes a little longer that's ok.

+* No Tests:  There are no tests in here.
+We don't introduce testing in Railsbridge either but it's something to mention for seasoned TDD developers who may be wondering.

 * What if I want to be a developer?
 If you decided to take the course and it interests you, then you need to connect with a Ruby developer or send me a message if you can't find one.
 If you are looking for a great place to go to learn to become a developer in a relatively short time frame, I can't recommend something like [gschool](http://www.gschool.it/) enough.